truedr4co/cardgame1/README.md

 # cardgame1
 Card game 1
+Temporary working name: "Deck of Many Cards" DoMC.

-Purpose: create a card game that is beginner friendly that teaches some core trading card game concepts
+Purpose: create a card game that is beginner friendly Hopefully , it will teach some core trading card game concepts and strategies

+Objectives

+Create a purpose behind the ruleset (ie: why things are the way they are) Create a ruleset
+Create card objects
+Playtest
+Establish a narrative theme (ex: space, desert, ancient civilizations, etc).